 Watch a short tutorial, Peer Review in Three Minutes, from North Carolina State University.

-The two video tutorials recommended below are about one-minute long and show how to search for peer reviewed articles.
+The two tutorials recommended below show how to search for peer reviewed articles.

 Many more tutorials are listed on the AU Library "Help" page.
 The page can be found on the library home page.